SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 # Production
 I started working on the contents based on the plan schedule I made, of course it needed some adjustments and the time estimated wasn't always correct but I could manage to finish this project.
 I used Libresprite to create all of the assets and Godot to program this project.
+During pre-production stage I was going to make the heavy package missions to slow down the courier as well, but then that would require me to change all the stats of turrets and mortars so I only changed the amount of energy it would require.
+I found an interesting way to detect walls and other collision rather than using the usual collision detection in Godot, I used custom data on the tile map layer node and checked whether the target position of the character will be on a walkable tile or not, this way I could easily create the level.

 # Release
 I uploaded the game on itch and you can play it on the browser: [Relay rush](https://sassanthedev.itch.io/relay-rush)